AnemoCider/EffectiveModernCpp/Effective Modern Cpp/01_deducing_types.md

 ### ParamType is a reference or pointer

-Rule: Ignore expr's reference-ness or pointer-ness, but keep const (aftere the ignoring), then match against ParamType to get T.
+Rule: Ignore expr's reference-ness, but keep const (after the ignoring), then match against ParamType to get T.

 Example: